cloudbring/sfJwtPhpUnitPlugin/USAGE.md

 Note that JPUP flushes the database **before** each test, not **after** it.
-  This is by design; if you want to inspect the state of the database after a failed test, use `exit()` to halt test execution before the failing assertion, then use your favorite MySQL client to examine the test database.
+  This is by design; if you want to inspect the state of the database after a failed test, use `exit()` to halt test execution before the failing assertion, then use your favorite DB client application to examine the test database.

 ## Loading Fixtures ##
 For efficiency, only global test fixtures are loaded by default (more on this